The Best Takeoff Software for Construction in 2026

 • HVAC – Heating, Ventilation, and Air Conditioning contractors need to easily measure room volumes to determine heating requirements, which dictates the materials and parts needed for the project.
 Software that can do this automatically is a big help to HVAC contractors during takeoff.

-• Landscaping & Earthwork – As we’ve mentioned, landscaping and earthwork contractors should find a takeoff product that can accurate measure complex volumes and areas.
-The ability to simply calculate these tricky values quickly is essential for takeoff in this field.
+• Landscaping & Earthwork – As we’ve mentioned, landscaping and earthwork contractors should find a takeoff product that can accurately measure complex volumes and areas.
+The ability to calculate these tricky values quickly is essential for takeoff in this field.

 • Masonry – Similar to concrete work, using assemblies that include rebar and reinforcing materials can save masonry contractors a significant amount of time during takeoff.
 Additionally, a product database that knows various brick and stone sizes and costs can be helpful too.

-• Painting – When an area that needs to be painted is taken off of the plans, it is ideal for the painting contractor if the takeoff tool can accurately calculate the volume of paint, primer, and brushes / supplies needed to accomplish the job.
+• Painting – When an area that needs to be painted is taken off of the plans, it is ideal for the painting contractor if the takeoff tool can accurately calculate the required quantities of paint and primer, as well as the number of brushes and supplies needed to accomplish the job.

 • Roofing – Roofing contractors can benefit from a takeoff solution that accurately counts the number of tiles, roofing nails, and other materials based on the area of the roof.
 Quick area calculation tools are also helpful here.